gem/oq-engine/doc/manual/oq-manual.rst

       applyToBranches="branchID1 branchID2 .... branchIDN"

-   The default is the keyword ALL, which means that a branch set is by default linked to all branches in the previous branch set.
-By specifying one or more branches to which the branch set links to, non- symmetric logic trees can be defined.
+   The default is the keyword ALL, which means that a *Branch* set is by default linked to all branches in the previous *Branch* set.
+By specifying one or more branches to which the *Branch* set links to, non- symmetric logic trees can be defined.

 -  ``applyToSources``: specifies to which source in a source model the